Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Introduction

+where, as before, $\tht$ is the direction of the tangent to $\partial\Bb$ at the point in direction $\theta$. \end{definition}

-\bark In a neighborhood of a type I direction the limit shape boundary cannot have a facet and in a neighborhood of a type II direction the limit shape boundary cannot have a corner. \eark
+\begin{remark} In a neighborhood of a type I direction the limit shape boundary cannot have a facet.
+Similarly in a neighborhood of a type II direction the limit shape boundary cannot have a corner. \end{remark}